Thorki-Su/CS5942_Alpha/README.md

 python run_multi_user_test.py
 ```

+### 4) Remember to click the stop button on the website when you want to stop.
+It will keep testing if you don't do so.

 ### Recommended Settings
 - **Number of Users**: 20-100
 - **Spawn Rate**: 5-10 users/second
 - **Test Duration**: 5-10 minutes

 ## 8. Deployment
 We used the Render platform for deployment.
 You can visit the deploy version through https://cs5942-alpha.onrender.com/